Generalised power series determined by linear recurrence relations: Generalised Hankel matrices

 \section{Generalised Hankel matrices}

-We now generalise Kronecker's criterion on the rationality of power series in terms of finite ranks of their Hankel matrix to generalised power series (see \cite[Section~IX]{kronecker}).
-Generally, a Hankel matrix is a possibly infinite matrix with constant anti-diagonals.
-In the following, we make precise how to obtain a Hankel matrix associated to a given power series with order type at most $\omega$ and fixed increment.
-We do not distinguish between finite and infinite support.
+We now generalise Kronecker's criterion on the rationality of power series $s\in k\pow{t}$ in terms of finite ranks of their Hankel matrix (see \cite[Section~IX]{kronecker}) to generalised power series $s\in k\pow{G}$ for an arbitrary ordered abelian group $G$. {\Autoref{fact:kroneckerhankelgen}, the main result of this section, applies to power series of the form that is explicitly given in \Autoref{rmk:hankelform}.} Generally, a Hankel matrix is a possibly infinite matrix with constant {ascending diagonals}.
+In the following, we make precise how to obtain a Hankel matrix associated to a given power series $s \in k\pow{G}$ with order type at most $\omega$ and fixed increment $g\in G$ {(see \Autoref{def:Hankelclassic}~\ref{def:Hankelclassic:2})}. { In our context Hankel matrices are always of dimension $\omega\times\omega$, also if $\supp(s)$ is finite. }

 \begin{definition}\thlabel{def:Hankelclassic} \begin{enumerate}[label = (\roman*)] \item Let $g_0,g\in G$ with $g>0$ and let $r = (g_0+ig,r_i)_{i<\omega}\in \LRS(k,G)$.
 Then the \textbf{Hankel matrix} associated to $ r $ is given by $\Hk{r}=(\Hk{r}_{ij})_{i,j\in\N} \in k^{\N\times \N} $ with for any $i,j\in \N$.